 That's a fib; I said nothing of the sort.
 But to be honest, I was so flustered, I'm not really sure what came out of my mouth.
 For what seemed like nine years, I wibbled foolishly on and on whilst Ms. Zorn listened with remarkable forbearance to this phone call from Fangirl Bedlam.
 (She must get them all the time.)
 She confirmed that my order had indeed shipped, explained that an email glitch had most likely swallowed my invoice, and pledged to send me another copy of it.
 I thanked her, hung up, and immediately started kicking myself.
 Stupidstupidstupid!

 On the bright side, the intense heat generated by my continuing blush of embarrassment amplifies Fougère Nakh's marvelous scent threefold.
-True to both halves of its name, it combines the herbal austerity of the classic men's fougère with the novelty of choya nakh-- an accord achieved by roasting clam shells over a wood fire until they blacken and exude a dark oily absolute.
+True to both halves of its name, it combines the austere elegance of the classic men's fougère with the novelty of choya nakh-- an accord achieved by roasting clam shells over a wood fire until they blacken and exude a dark oily absolute.
 This essence encompasses a dark, curiously biological tang like that of blood or iodine, a rich accumulation of smoke that calls to mind paleolithic cave fires, and the eternal hiss and pound of heavy ocean surf.
 If ever a scent existed for selkies and mermen, it would be choya nakh.
 Fougère Nakh employs it to intoxicating effect.
 Anoint yourself with this holy oil, and feel strands of sargasso reach up to wind around your limbs, drawing you down to the darkest and riskiest of depths, where visions exist only for the brave.